-Investing in our common stock involves a high degree of risk.
+Investing in our ordinary shares involves a high degree of risk.
 You should consider carefully the risks described below, together with the other information included or incorporated by reference in this Form 10-K. If any of the following risks occur, our business, financial condition, results of operations and future growth prospects could be materially and adversely affected.
-In these circumstances, the market price of our common stock could decline.
-Other events that we do not currently anticipate or that we currently deem immaterial may also affect our business, prospects, financial condition and results of operations, particularly in light of the fast-changing nature of the COVID-19 pandemic, containment measures, vaccine distribution and the related impacts to economic and operating conditions.
+In these circumstances, the market price of our ordinary shares could decline.
+Other events that we do not currently anticipate or that we currently deem immaterial may also affect our business, prospects, financial condition and results of operations, particularly in light of the fast-changing nature of the COVID-19 pandemic, containment measures, vaccine distribution, vaccination rates, new variants and the related impacts to economic and operating conditions.